grommet/grommet-designer/README.md

 You can also reference data in Repeater `dataPath`, so that Repeater will iterate over an array.

-### Imports
+### Includes

-Any published design can be used as a "import" from another design.
-Any components in the imported design that have been explicitly given a name will be shown in the list of components that can be added.
-When added, these can be copied into the current design by value.
-In this case, any changes published to the imported design will not be reflected in components already added in the design using it.
-Or, components can be added as a reference.
-In this case, any changes published to the imported design will be reflected in the importing design, when the browser is refreshed.
+Design can be "included" in another design.
+Any components in the included design that have been explicitly given a name will be shown in the list of components that can be added.
+When added, these will copied into the current design by value.
+If components used from the included design are subsequently modified, the modifications can be carried propogated via "copy properties from ..." in the component top menu on the right side.

 ## Local development